-Students are required to take six credits of courses identified as having cultural diversity as their primary focus.
+Students are required to take six credits of courses identified as having a Global learning focus.
 These courses do not need to be psychology courses.

 Service Learning or Field Experience

 Students are required to participate in one service-learning course.
 This can be fulfilled by taking Developmental Psychology, Clinical Psychology (with practicum option) or Psychology Internship.